 Dear Year 4 parents,

-The children will have brought home a reading book and a reading record book.
+The children will continue to be able to change their reading book as necessary.
+We will check to ensure that the books they are choosing are sufficiently challenging and cover a variety of genres.
 Please continue to read to your child and to listen to them read as often as possible and complete the Reading Record.
 Re-reading passages, discussing the text, highlighting interesting or unknown vocabulary, and talking around the subject are all very worthwhile activities.

 Thank you for your support.